 Our Corporate Governance Guidelines provide for the position of Chairman of the Board of Directors, who may or may not be the same person who serves as our President and Chief Executive Officer.
 Mr. Mitau has served as our independent Chairman of the Board from May 2002 until April 2006 and again since June 2007.
-Our Board currently believes that separating the roles of Chairman of the Board and CEO is appropriate for our Company because, in the wake of difficult or volatile economic times such as those experienced during the economic recession of the late 2000's, it is desirable to have our CEO focused on the management and operation of our business without the additional responsibilities of Chairman.
+Our Board currently believes that separating the roles of Chairman of the Board and CEO is appropriate for our Company because it is desirable to have our CEO focused on the management and operation of our business without the additional responsibilities of Chairman.
 Moreover, Mr. Mitau has significant public company and governance experience.
 Our Corporate Governance Guidelines set forth several responsibilities of the Chairman of the Board, including setting agendas for board meetings and presiding at executive sessions of non-employee directors.